What is KCNQ2 Developmental & Epileptic Encephalopathy

 KCNQ2 is caused by a mutation on the KCNQ2 gene, located on chromosome 20.

 Chromosomes: Chromosomes are located in the nucleus of human cells and carry the genetic information for each individual.
 Human body cells normally have 46 chromosomes in each cell.
 Pairs of human chromosomes numbered from 1 through 22 are called autosomes, in addition to the sex chromosomes, which are designated X and Y (males have one X and one Y chromosome and females have two X chromosomes).
 Each chromosome has a short arm designated “p” and a long arm designated “q”.
-Each chromosome is further sub-divided into many bands that are numbered.
+Each chromosome is further subdivided into many bands that are numbered.
 For example, “chromosome 11p13” refers to band 13 on the short arm (p) of chromosome 11.
 The numbered bands specify the location of the thousands of genes that are present on each chromosome.

 Genes: Each chromosome contains thousands of genes, and each of those genes contains the code with the “instructions” for all of the components of the human body.
-Each gene is a segment of DNA with the instructions for a particular component.
+Each gene is a segment of DNA with instructions for a particular component.
 In the case of KCNQ2, there is an error in the code in the KCNQ2 gene.
 This error may be inherited from a parent, or occur spontaneously.
-In the cases in which the mutation is inherited, only one parent may have carry the mutation for it to be seen in the child.
+In the cases in which the mutation is inherited, only one parent may carry the mutation for it to be seen in the child.
 In some cases, the parent may not have ever displayed symptoms of the disease, if the mutation is only on a small portion of the parent’s cells, but the child may have the mutation in many more cells, leading to symptomatic disease.
 In many cases, the mutation in KCNQ2 is not inherited, and is called “de novo”.
 De novo mutations in the KCNQ2 gene occur when the genes are copied over and over as cells are dividing soon after conception.
 As the genes are copied, sometimes there is a random error in the genetic code, like a “typo”.
-This error can be a deletion of one of the “letters” in the code, or can be a substitution of an incorrect “letter” in the code.
+This error can be a deletion of one of the “letters” in the code or can be a substitution of an incorrect “letter” in the code.

 Nucleotides: Genes are made up of nucleotides.
 The genes carry the code for making the human body using sequences of nucleotides.
 There are approximately 3 billion nucleotides comprising a human’s DNA.
-In most cases of KCNQ2, there is an error in just one of these 3 billion nucleotides, but it is in a location which codes for a critical protein.
+In most cases of KCNQ2, there is an error in just one of these 3 billion nucleotides, but it is in a location that codes for a critical protein.

-There are only four nucleotides used in all genetic code; they are cytosine (C), thymine (T), adenine (A), and guanine (G).
+There are only four nucleotides used in all genetic codes; they are cytosine (C), thymine (T), adenine (A), and guanine (G).
 Various combinations of three nucleotides, depending on which nucleotides and in what order, code for various amino acids.
 These amino acids, in turn, are the building blocks of proteins.
 It is in this way, that the nucleotides that make up the code for the genes, determine what proteins are formed.
-When there is an error or mutation in the sequence of nucleotides the resulting protein in malformed.
+When there is an error or mutation in the sequence of nucleotides the resulting protein is malformed.
 In the case of KCNQ2, the mutation (the error in which nucleotide is present) is in the DNA sequence coding for KCNQ2, or the potassium channel.
 Because the potassium channel is important for the brain sending signals throughout the body, even a very minor change in the structure of the protein which results from just a single nucleotide change, can have a significant impact.

-Gain or Loss of Function Mutations: Depending on where the error is, and what the error is (which nucleotide is replaced or missing), the mutation can result in the potassium channel having a “loss of function” (being closed more than it should be) or having a “gain of function” (being open more than it should be).
+Gain or Loss of Function Mutations: Depending on where the error is, and what the error is (which nucleotide is replaced or missing), the mutation can result in the potassium channel having a “loss of function” LOF (being closed more than it should be) or having a “gain of function” GOF (being open more than it should be).
 The vast majority of KCNQ2 cases are due to a loss of function in the potassium channel.
 With a growing community of patients being diagnosed and data on the variants being collected, there is an increasing understanding of which mutations, or variants, cause a gain of function and which cause a loss of function.
 Understanding whether a patient is gain of function or loss of function can have implications for a recommended treatment course, particularly as more targeted therapies are being developed.

 Reading Your Genetic Report